Official Course Start Date: January 5, 2024

 - Troubleshooting commonly experienced difficulties in imagery work

 - Enhancing clinician’s skills in overcoming avoidance and blocks to change.

 The course can be conducted in your own time, however, we suggest you complete it over a 6-week period.
-The training constitutes 16-hours of Continuing Professional Development and will include a 1-hour zoom meeting mid-way through the course with Chris Hayes (conveniently taped for streaming for those that can't make it live).
+The training constitutes 16-hours of Continuing Professional Development and will include a 1-hour Zoom meeting mid-way through the course with Chris Hayes (conveniently taped for streaming for those who can't make it live).
 A certificate of completion will also be provided on completion of this course.

 Extended Access is also Available (see below): Some clinicians love to keep access to the learning materials for a longer period of time to be able to elaborate on the learning across time.
 An extended 12-month access option is also available - see below options for registration.